shubhajitml/cs231n-18/README.md

 # CS231n: "Convolutional Neural Networks for Visual Recognition"
-my solutions for the assignment in **CS231n** [Spring2017](http://cs231n.stanford.edu/2017/), one of the best courses on Deep Learning.
+my solutions for the assignment of **CS231n** [Spring2017](http://cs231n.stanford.edu/2017/),one of the best courses on Deep Learning.

-Definitely,

 **Home links**
 - The [course](http://cs231n.stanford.edu/)